ADVERTISEMENT

 Digital twin technology showing a real-world system connected to a real-time virtual replica using AI, sensors, and data modeling.

-Businesses implement digital twins to improve their decision-making at all stages of the asset lifecycle: design, build, operate, and maintain.
-For example, in engineering and manufacturing, a digital twin enables design validation, reduces defective products, and optimizes product performance.
-In facility and infrastructure development, a digital twin can optimize energy management, track asset locations, and support reliable asset operation.
-Additionally, in operationally intense industries, a digital twin can support predictive maintenance by identifying degradation patterns that could lead to earlier failure, reducing downtime, and extending the asset’s service life.
+Companies are creating digital twins to improve their decision-making across the entire asset lifecycle: from design through build, operate, and maintain.
+For example, in engineering and manufacturing, a digital twin allows companies to validate designs, reduce defective products, and optimize product performance.
+In the development of facilities and infrastructure, a digital twin can help optimize energy management, track asset locations, and enhance asset reliability.

-You have probably experienced a digital twin when you watch your delivery driver’s icon moving across a map on your phone.
-Although you do not see the actual driver, you are viewing a digital replica that updates in real time.
-What would be incredibly exciting is to apply the same technology to track something as complex as a jet engine in flight, a metropolitan area’s power grid, or even the human heart.
+It is likely that you have already experienced a digital twin as you watched the icon representing your delivery driver move across a map on your smartphone.
+Even though you did not see the driver, you were seeing a digital replica of him/her, which was updated in real time.
+It would be very exciting if this type of technology could also be applied to follow something as complex as a jet engine in flight, the metropolitan power grid, or the human heart.

-In addition to representing a significant technological achievement, DT capabilities are beginning to revolutionize many industries.
-For example, engineers can forecast when failures may occur; cities can test traffic flow and other city-planning ideas before implementing them; and medical professionals can safely simulate treatment options.
-Digital twins are enabling companies to design smarter products and systems and generate significant new value in the physical world.
+In addition to being a major technological breakthrough, they are already transforming many types of businesses.
+For example, engineers can predict when failures may occur; cities can evaluate and experiment with traffic flow and other urban planning concepts without implementing them first; and doctors can test treatment plans without risking harm to patients.
+Overall, digital twins are allowing companies to create smarter products and systems while creating new business value in the physical world.

 Side-by-side comparison of a real wind turbine and its digital twin displayed on a screen, illustrating virtual replica technology and real-time data-driven modeling in renewable energy systems.